osivasan/sta141b-assignment-1/README.md

 1. make sure your have submitted your GitHub username to the google form: https://forms.gle/E8AiF7i1xTVEFshM7 This will allow us to fetch your assignments later.
 Fail to do so will result in a zero grade of the assignments.
 DO NOT enter more than once.

-1. fork this repository to your own account (do not change the repo name!)
+1. accept the assignment via the link: https://classroom.github.com/a/0l-RwIkO Your repository url should be `https://github.com/UCDavis-STA-141B-Winter-2020/sta141b-assignment-1-USERNAME` This repository could be only seen by you.
 1. `git clone` the repository locally
 1. edit the corresponding Rmarkdown file
 1. knit the document, either to a pdf or a html file
 1. commit the changes, including the pdf or html file
-1. push the changes to the `master` branch of the fork.
+1. push the changes to the `master` branch of the repo.
-1. double check if the changes (and the pdf/html file) are pushed to github.com
+1. double check if the changes (and the pdf/html file) are pushed to `github.com/UCDavis-STA-141B-Winter-2020`

 Visit https://happygitwithr.com/ for tutorials.